ibrahim-kocyigit/kocyigit-dsml/03_specializations/02_machine_learning_with_python/03_building_supervised_learning_models/11_bias_variance_and_ensemble_models.md

     * **Low Bias:** The model's predictions are, on average, correct.

 * **Variance (Precision):** This refers to how much a model's predictions fluctuate for a given data point when trained on different subsets of the data.
-    * **High Variance:** The model is highly sensitivie to the specific training data it sees.
+    * **High Variance:** The model is highly sensitive to the specific training data it sees.
 It learns the noise, not just the signal.
 This leads to **overfitting**.
     * **Low Variance:** The model produces stable and consistent predictions across different training sets.

 The ideal model has **low bias** and **low variance**, consistently hitting the center of the target.

 ## 2. The Bias-Variance Tradeoff

 In machine learning, there is a fundamental tradeoff between bias and variance.
-You can't lower one without typically incresing the other.
+You can't lower one without typically increasing the other.

 <img src="./images/1102.png" alt="Bias-Variance Tradeoff Curve" width="600"/>

 * **Low Model Complexity (e.g., a shallow Decision Tree)** leads to **high bias** and low variance.
 The model is too simple to learn the data's patterns (**underfitting**).
 It performs poorly on both training and test data.
-* **High Model Complexity (e.g., a very deep Decirion Tree)** leads to **low bias** and high variance.
+* **High Model Complexity (e.g., a very deep Decision Tree)** leads to **low bias** and high variance.
 The model is so complex that it memorizes the training data, including its noise (**overfitting**).
 It performs perfectly on training data but very poorly on unseen data.

 The goal is to find the "sweet spot" of model complexity that minimizes the **total error**, which is a combination of bias, variance, and irreducible error (random noise in the data itself.)